lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

 ## Ruleset Provision

 Support file based stream and rule provisioning on startup.
-Users can put a [ruleset](../api/restapi/ruleset.md#ruleset-format) file named `init.json` into `data` directory to initialize the ruleset.
+Users can put a [ruleset](../api/restapi/ruleset.md#ruleset-format) file named `init.json` into `etc` directory to initialize the ruleset.
 The ruleset will only be import on the first startup of eKuiper.

 ## Configure FoundationDB as storage